‘What do you say?’

-Many of you will have witnessed beautiful moments, of children giving a helping hand to a friend they accidentally knocked over, or offering a toy or treat to someone they upset.
-These moments show children starting to recognise feelings they have felt themselves or, often more simply than that, acting on instinct.
+Many of you will have witnessed beautiful moments without a hint of a ‘sorry’.
+Of children giving a helping hand to a friend they accidentally knocked over.
+Of them offering a toy or treat to someone they have upset.
+These moments show children starting to recognise feelings they have felt themselves or simply acting on instinct.

 By barging in with a ‘Say Sorry’, you’re stilting the opportunity for a more genuine resolution.
 Make sure that you’re recognising all different types of resolution and not simply insisting on an apology.

 Time is also important here.
 It is often rushing in with this forced apology that prevents children from really taking a look at what’s happened before they are made to feel like they’ve ‘resolved’ the matter.

 Of course, this requires children to be present in the moment after the incident, which is why you need to…

 One way is to simply bring the children together.
 If they realise they’ve done something wrong, sometimes children simply want to remove themselves from the situation.
 They’re not alone either – many adults take a similar approach.

 But by telling them clearly what’s happened and explaining that they need to stay, they have to take a clear look at exactly what happened.